Disappearance of Natalee Holloway: Film adaptations

 On April 19, 2009, LMN aired Natalee Holloway, a television film based on Twitty's book Loving Natalee.
-Starring Tracy Pollan as Beth Twitty, Grant Show as Jug Twitty, Amy Gumenick as Holloway, and Jacques Strydom as Van der Sloot, the film retells events leading up to the night of Holloway's disappearance in 2005 and the ensuing investigation in the aftermath.
+Starring Tracy Pollan as Beth Twitty, Grant Show as Jug Twitty, Amy Gumenick as Holloway, and Jacques Strydom as van der Sloot, the film retells events leading up to the night of Holloway's disappearance in 2005 and the ensuing investigation in the aftermath.
 It was shot in South Africa.

-The movie stages re-creations of various scenarios based on the testimony of key players and suspects, including Van der Sloot.
+The movie stages re-creations of various scenarios based on the testimony of key players and suspects, including van der Sloot.
 The broadcast of the film attracted 3.2 million viewers, garnering the highest television ratings in the network's eleven year history.
 Although it set ratings records for Lifetime, the movie received mixed reviews from critics.
 Alec Harvey of The Birmingham News called the movie "sloppy and uneven, a forgettable look at the tragedy that consumed the nation's attention for months."
 However, Jake Meaney of PopMatters found the film surprisingly "calm and levelheaded", and praised Pollan's portrayal of Holloway's mother.

 A follow-up film, Justice for Natalee Holloway, aired in mid-2011 on LMN.
 This film picks up in 2010, on the five-year anniversary of Holloway's disappearance.

-TV adaptations

-In an episode of Vanished with Beth Holloway, Beth recounted the story of Natalee's disappearance, which is reenacted for the show.